 The third and final component to PrimeComposite is Rabine’s quality control system.
-A complete quality control management system is in place which begins the minute the ready-mix truck arrives on-site.
+A complete quality control management system begins the minute the ready-mix truck arrives on-site.
 Haislip says, quality control includes testing and the monitoring of the trucks during all phases — managed on fully integrated IPads.

 “We do this because it eliminates potential problems before they happen because all aspects are controlled from concrete mix design and testing," he explains.

 Quality control is conducted through a series of checklist-based procedures, with in-house laboratory and testing.
 “The process we have set-up ensures real-time work execution data from the jobsite,” he says.
 “The systematic checklist approach forces workers to follow requirements.
 This provides an opportunity to follow work processes from a distance and is an additional tool for work process analysis and improvement.”